yonaskolb/SwagGen/README.md

 ## Usage

+Use `--help` to see usage information
 ```
+swaggen --help
-swaggen path_to_spec
+Usage: swaggen <command> [options]

+Commands:
+  generate        Generates a template from a Swagger spec
+  help            Prints this help information
+  version         Prints the current version of this app
 ```

+### generate

-Use `swaggen -help` to see the list of options:
+Use `swaggen generate -help` to see the list of generation options:

 - **spec**: This is the path to the Swagger spec and is a required parameter.
 It can either be a file path or a web url to a YAML or JSON file
 - **--language**: The language to generate a template for.
 This defaults to `swift` for now.